Egypt & Jordan Highlights

-Read More Day 6 Felucca Cruise – Luxor Day 7 Luxor Once at the Valley of the Kings you will have a tour around the site, taking in three different tombs.
+Read More Day 6 Felucca Cruise – Luxor Day 7 Luxor Once at the Valley of the Kings, you will have a tour around the site, taking in three different tombs.
 There is also the option to visit the tomb of Tutankhamun; having heard so much about it many children are keen to see the tomb but are a little surprised to see that it is tiny compared to the others that you visit….the mind boggles at how impressive the treasures of the other tombs must have been!
 You will also visit the impressive Hatshepsut’s Temple, the Colossi of Memnon and Deir El Madina, the village where ancient workers lived and built their own tombs.
 There is quite a lot of sightseeing on this day but you can do things at your own pace, stopping for refreshment and relaxation as needed.
 If it is too much, you can return to Luxor at any time.
 The afternoon is free for you to relax.
 Day 8 Luxor The afternoon is free for you to relax by the pool.
 Day 9 Luxor – Amman Day 10 Jerash – Ajlun Day 11 Dead Sea – Petra Older children may enjoy a dramatic (but relatively easy) bike ride from Madaba to the Dead Sea, looping down a series of hairpin bends to the Dead Sea Valley.
 You will end the day in the small town of Wadi Musa, near the ancient city of Petra.
-Day 12 Petra Day 13 Wadi Rum Later in the day transfer to a Bedouin style camp for the night; watch sunset over the desert before congregating around the camp fire under the stars.
+Day 12 Petra Day 13 Wadi Rum Later in the day transfer to a Bedouin-style camp for the night; watch the sunset over the desert before congregating around the campfire under the stars.
 Day 14 Wadi Rum – Aqaba Day 15 Aqaba

-Watch the sun rise over the Nile and then continue by road to Luxor.
-Along the way you can stop at the picturesque temples of Kom Ombo and Edfu, perched on the banks of the Nile.
+Watch the sunrise over the Nile and then continue by road to Luxor.
+Along the way, you can stop at the picturesque temples of Kom Ombo and Edfu, perched on the banks of the Nile.

 Transfer to the airport for a flight to Cairo and on to Amman.
 When you arrive in Amman you will transfer to your hotel.
 If time permits perhaps visit the vast amphitheatre in the centre of downtown Amman this evening.

 Drive about an hour north of Amman to the Roman ruins of Jerash.
-These are wonderfully preserved and extremely picturesque and it is great fun to explore some of outlying areas of the site, clambering over the ruins.
-Later, drive into the hills for a picnic lunch before visiting the beautiful and little visited crusader fortress of Ajlun with magnificent views over the surrounding countryside.
+These are wonderfully preserved and extremely picturesque and it is great fun to explore some of the outlying areas of the site, clambering over the ruins.
+Later, drive into the hills for a picnic lunch before visiting the beautiful and little-visited crusader fortress of Ajlun with magnificent views over the surrounding countryside.
 Return to Amman for the night.

 This morning visit Madaba, home to some of the finest Byzantine mosaics anywhere in the Middle East.
 From here continue to Mount Nebo from where Moses surveyed the promised land.
 There are fabulous views from here out over the Dead Sea Valley towards Jerusalem.
-Neither Madaba or Mount Nebo will necessarily thrill the kids but they will love visiting the Dead Sea.
+Neither Madaba nor Mount Nebo will necessarily thrill the kids but they will love visiting the Dead Sea.
 Here you can cover yourselves in thick gloopy black mud (supposed to have therapeutic properties) before washing this off in the buoyant waters of the sea.
 Prepare for baby-soft skin!

 A full day to enjoy the Nabatean ruins of Petra with a guide.
-These are truly breath-taking and a real highlight of your trip.
+These are truly breathtaking and a real highlight of your trip.
 Accessed through a narrow canyon called the ‘siq’, your first glimpse is of the Treasury, an exquisite façade with incredibly intricate carvings.
-Here the canyon opens out and you soon find yourselves following the old Nabatean road past endless rock carved facades and the vast amphitheatre.
+Here the canyon opens out and you soon find yourselves following the old Nabatean road past endless rock-carved facades and the vast amphitheatre.
 The ruins are very extensive and it is great fun exploring the more remote parts of the site, clambering up to little-visited caves and following small tracks through the desert.

 Drive to Wadi Rum where you take a 4×4 jeep ride into the desert.
 Lawrence of Arabia was filmed here and the massive rock outcrops, chiselled by the wind into weird and wonderful shapes, will fire the imagination.
-You will stop in many different places where you can climb up the sand-dunes, explore narrow canyons in the cliffs, climb onto rock bridges and so on.
+You will stop in many different places where you can climb up the sand dunes, explore narrow canyons in the cliffs, climb onto rock bridges and so on.

 Take a morning camel ride into the desert before transferring to Aqaba on the Red Sea Coast.
 This afternoon head out of town to a beach where you can take a snorkelling excursion in the Red Sea and get a glimpse of the marine life and coral for which the area is famous.